junrong-jr/Blockchain_project/README.md

 ### Design Approach
 Our Trade mining smart contract would reward users with Pendle tokens for each transaction they make on Pendle’s AMM.
 We were told to spefically target the `swapExactIn` and `swapExactOut` functions on Pendle’s AMM.
-Meaning our smart contract would trigger within the `swapExactIn` and `swapExactOut` transactions the user makes. \
+Meaning our smart contract would trigger within the `swapExactIn` and `swapExactOut` transactions the user makes.

-The amount of Pendle token reward will be calculated with a formula that would be publicise.
+The amount of Pendle token reward should be calculated off-chain with a formula that would be publicised.
+However, for our codes, we did the calculations on-chain. \
+~~Back when we first started we thought would show how would our calculation & formula works by doing it on-chain and that it is possible somehow to do the calculation off-chain as push back as an input on-chain and later explain it in the documentation that it should be done that way.
+Unfortunately at the point of writing this, we realised that that is not possible and that our logical thinking for this point was erroneous :(. (and yes, one more feature that points towards Merkle airdrop that we notice only now.)
+With that being said and done, we will move forward with the erroneous thinking that the calculations could be done off-chain somehow, as that is what we through while doing the smart contract.
+So our thinking back then was as follows...~~ \
+We did not want to simply leave a blank void and say that we would calculate the reward off-chain by a server/computer, so we still did the calculation on-chain for our codes.
+So to clarify, the calculation can and should be done off-chain but we did it on-chain to show how would our calculation & formula works.
+More will be explained when we talk about our codes.